 4. Discussion

+According to their properties, the body of studied soils encompassed a representative group of scarcely weathered types from temperate regions.
+P dynamics is expected to be controlled by Ca-phosphate precipitation and adsorption onto crystalline Fe oxides (Delgado and Torrent, 2000; Recena et al, 2017).
+The median value of the Olsen P exceeded the usual threshold of these soils for P fertilizer response (Recena et al., 2016).
+On average, TAP accounted for 3.7 and 4.7 % of total and inorganic P, respectively.
+Although this suggests poor efficiency of P fertilizer in enriching soils with available P, these values fall within the range reported by Delgado and Torrent (1997) for representative soils of Europe.
+The median values of Ca, Mg, and K availability indices were also above the threshold values for fertilizer response (e.g. for K, 0.3–0.8 cmolc kg–1 depending on soil texture).

-In these soils, P dynamics is expected to be controlled by Ca-phosphate precipitation and adsorption onto crystalline Fe oxides (Delgado and Torrent, 2000; Recena et al, 2017).Spectral measurements in the Visible–NIR region were useful towards estimating many soil properties (Stenberg et al., 2010; Nawar et al., 2016).
+Spectral measurements in the Visible–NIR region were useful towards estimating many soil properties (Stenberg et al., 2010; Nawar et al., 2016).
 In any case, the best predictions were those of total plant-available P (TAP) and critical available P (CAP).
 Therefore, the actual P availability to plants measured by crop extraction can be accurately predicted by Vis–NIR spectroscopy.
 This means that this technique estimates not only the ability of soil to supply P, but also that of plants to absorb P in specific soils.
 Therefore, Vis–NIR spectroscopy has for the first time been shown to predict plant response by extracting information about not only soil components but also soil functioning.

 In practice, accurately predicting CAP may be very useful towards establishing accurate P fertilization strategies.
 The threshold value for fertilizer response is 0, negative values implying a response of yield to P fertilization.
 In contrast to P availability indices based on chemical extraction, CAP estimates represent the actual amounts of P present in soil that can be extracted by crops.
 Negative CAP values represent no absolute limitation in available P; rather, they suggest a very high probability of a response to P fertilization.